bencholmes/netlist2linss/readme.md

 The technique is based from Martin Holter's paper *'Physical Modelling of a Wah-Wah Pedal as a Case Study for Application of the Nodal DK Method to Circuits with Variable Parts'* in which a method of automatically deriving state-space matrices from a Modified Nodal Analysis (MNA) format.
 Both the nonlinear aspects and decomposed inversion are ignored as the idea of this project is to create a tool to accurately capture tone circuits.

 MNA is a long used standard of perhaps inefficient but dependable circuit analysis.
-For this project, Erik Cheever's MATLAB script [**SCAM**](http://uk.mathworks.com/matlabcentral/fileexchange/3443-scam-a-tool-for-symbolically-solving-circuit-equations).
+For this project, I used Erik Cheever's MATLAB script [**SCAM**](http://uk.mathworks.com/matlabcentral/fileexchange/3443-scam-a-tool-for-symbolically-solving-circuit-equations).

 The discretisation scheme used is Trapezoidal.